eds-book/reproducibility-challenge-2023/challenge/details/judging.md

 * **Reproducibility:** Did the participant follow the reproduction process as closely as possible?
 Were they able to reproduce the original study's results?
 * **Documentation:** Did the participant provide clear and thorough documentation of their reproduction process, including any scripts or code used?
 * **Additional insights:** Did the participant provide any additional insights or observations that were not included in the original study?
-* **Contribution to the field:** Did the participant's work contribute to the advancement of the field?
-Did they identify any new avenues for research or potential applications of the study's findings?

 ## Jupyter notebook
 Here are some technical aspects of a Jupyter Notebook that can be reviewed: